Harman2156/Dozen-Token/README.md

 6. **transferuser(address to, uint amount)**
    - Transfers `amount` of tokens from the caller's address to the `to` address.
    - Requires that the caller has sufficient balance.

-7. **redeemtkn(address _acc, uint _value)**
+7. redeemTokens(address _acc, uint _value)

-   - Burns `_value` amount of tokens from the `_acc` address.
+   - Burns _value amount of tokens from the _acc address for redemption purposes.
    - Requires that the caller has sufficient balance.
+   - addItem(string calldata itemName, uint256 cost)

+8. Adds an item with an associated token cost to the contract.
+   - The item is stored using a hashed version of its name (keccak256).
+   - Ensures that the cost is greater than zero before adding the item.

 ## Deployment

-The contract should be deployed on the Avalanche C-Chain, a part of the Avalanche network designed for smart contract functionality.
-The C-Chain is compatible with the Ethereum Virtual Machine (EVM), making it ideal for deploying Solidity-based contracts.
+The contract is designed for deployment on the Avalanche C-Chain, a part of the Avalanche network optimized for smart contracts and compatible with the Ethereum Virtual Machine (EVM).
+Avalanche C-Chain provides high throughput, low fees, and EVM compatibility, making it ideal for Solidity-based contracts.

 ## License